Skip to main content

 QUICK TAKE

-CitizenShipper is a marketplace, not an operator — drivers bid on your trip and you pick.
+CitizenShipper is a marketplace, not an operator, drivers bid on your trip and you pick.
 Real 2026 cross-country quotes range $800-$2,500.
 Best when you want competing bids and direct driver communication.
 Avoid if you want a single corporate operator handling everything.

 FACT-CHECKEDLast reviewed May 2026 by Canine Cab.
 We update this guide when operator pricing or airline policies change.

-CitizenShipper is the largest US pet transport marketplace — instead of one operator, you post your trip and 4–8 vetted drivers bid on it.
+CitizenShipper is the largest US pet transport marketplace - instead of one operator, you post your trip and 4–8 vetted drivers bid on it.
 The platform handles driver background checks, license verification, USDA Class T verification, and a 5-star review system.
-You pick the bid that works, communicate directly with the driver, and pay through the platform’s escrow.
+You pick the bid that works, communicate directly with the driver, and pay through the platform's escrow.
+This review breaks down how it works, what it costs, what real customers report, and who should (and should not) use it.

 What CitizenShipper actually does